Estimating Shape Parameters of Piecewise Linear-Quadratic Problems: Statistical Model and Properties of Joint Objective

 Theorems~\ref{th:smoothness} and~\ref{th:convexity} tell an interesting story.
 The log-normalization constant $\log[n_c(\theta)]$ is nearly always smooth; even when the loss $\rho$ is nonsmooth in $x$.
-The inference problem~\eqref{eq:obj} is {\it never jointly convex} in $(x,\theta)$; in particular looking for a jointly convex formulation $\rho(x;\theta)$ guarantees $\log[n_c(\theta)]$ will be {\it concave}.
+The inference problem~\eqref{eq:obj} is {\it never guaranteed to be jointly convex} in $(x,\theta)$: if $\rho(x;\theta)$ is jointly convex, then $\log[n_c(\theta)]$ will be {\it concave}.
 This is intuitive, as we are attempting to learn both the model and error structure at the same time.
-Objective~\eqref{eq:obj} is, in general, nonsmooth and nonconvex; but it has a fairly simple structure that is exploited to design first and second order methods in the next section.
+Objective~\eqref{eq:obj} is generally nonsmooth and nonconvex.
+In the next section, we show how to optimize it using first and second order methods.